CompOmics/compomics.github.io/reporter/_posts/2016-03-07-releasenotes.md

 **Changes in Reporter 0.2.16 (March 4.
 2016):**

-* Correction in the iTRAQ 4-plex 115 mass.
+* BUG FIX: Correction in the iTRAQ 4-plex 115 mass.

 * LIBRARY UPDATE: Updated PeptideShaker to version 1.8.1.
 * LIBRARY UPDATE: Updated utilities to version 4.5.3.